htcondor/htcondor/docs/users-manual/running-a-job-steps.rst

-The Grid universe in HTCondor is intended to provide the standard HTCondor interface to users who wish to start jobs intended for remote management systems.
-The :doc:`/grid-computing/grid-universe` section has details on using the Grid universe.
+The Grid universe in HTCondor is intended to provide the standard HTCondor interface to users who wish to start jobs intended for remote management systems. :doc:`/grid-computing/grid-universe` section has details on using the Grid universe.
 The manual page for :doc:`/man-pages/condor_submit` has detailed descriptions of the grid-related attributes.